UCL-ARC/museum_of_dreams/README.md

 # Museum of Dreams Website Project

-This website is hosted at http://museumofdreams.eu-west-2.elasticbeanstalk.com/
+The production website is hosted at http://museumofdreamworlds.eu-west-2.elasticbeanstalk.com/

+The staging one is http://museumofdreams.eu-west-2.elasticbeanstalk.com/

 Development should be done locally and staged to the website.
 At present this is not a production version.